‘Tis the season for dealing with winter coats and car seats for our young ones.

 - Put the coat on over the child.
 They can put their arms in the sleeves backwards.
 Or use blankets.

 - The child can remove the layer(s) as the car warms up.

-Two things to note: One, most car seat manufacturers will void their warranty if you use aftermarket products with their child restraints.
-Two, the RideSafer® has been crash tested with the bulkiest winter coat the manufacturer could find and still performs very well.
+- The RideSafer has been crash tested with the bulkiest winter coat the manufacturer could find and still performs very well.
 Just remember there is still potential for the child to overheat when the car warms up.
-So for short trips or if you keep the car cool, children using the RideSafer® can do so with their winter coat on.
+For short trips or if you keep the car cool, children using the RideSafer can do so with their winter coat on.

 Prior to this post, had you heard about winter coats and car seats?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004